 Care needs to be taken in interpreting data on perceptions of crime, because reducing people's concerns about crime and reducing the actual level of crime are two separate but related challenges.
-Comparisons between perceptions of crime problems and the level of crime raise questions about the factors that affect perceptions, and highlight the importance of considering the full suite of performance indicators rather than assessing performance on specific measures in isolation.
+Comparisons between perceptions of crime problems and the level of crime raise questions about the factors that affect perceptions and highlight the importance of considering the full suite of performance indicators rather than assessing performance on specific measures in isolation.

-- comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+complete (subject to caveats) for the current reporting period.
+All required 2020-21 data are available for all jurisdictions.